Get the high-level details you need to set up your Confluence Cloud site in order to meet your team's needs.

 This parameter is required.
 Specify one or more labels, separated by a comma.
 The macro will display the content tagged with any of the label(s) specified here.

 For example, if you specify labels 'A' and 'B', the macro will display all pages that have the label 'A', and all pages that have the label 'B', and all pages that have both those labels.

 Specify one or more space keys, separated by a comma or a space.
 The macro will display only the content which belongs to the space(s) specified here.

 Define the maximum number of pages that the macro will show in a single set of results.
 If there are more pages to be shown, the macro will display a link labeled 'Find more results'.
 People viewing the page can choose the link to go to a search view, which shows all pages tagged with the specified label(s).

 Which pages will appear?
 Before displaying the results, Confluence will sort them by the date the page was last modified.
 The most-recently created/updated pages will appear first.

 Wiki markup example

 Wiki markup is not available for this macro.
-You cannot add this macro via wiki markup.
+You can't add this macro using wiki markup.